MaureenKJohnson/healthcare-er-utilization-sql/README.md

 Analyses were stratified by insurance type to compare utilization patterns across payer groups.
 No predictive modeling or statistical inference was performed; results are descriptive in nature and intended for exploratory analysis.

+Detailed findings and interpretation are documented separately in RESULTS.md and DISCUSSION.md.

 ## Project Structure

 - README.md